 The Beacon House differs from most recovery housing in the region by providing a high level of support, structure, and accountability, while still allowing residents to maintain employment and develop and maintain connections in the larger community.
-Additionally, we blend the social model with clinical treatment services to give residents access to a variety of recovery support services.
+Additionally, we blend the social model with third party clinical treatment partners to give residents access to a variety of recovery support services.
 Recovery housing falls on a spectrum of structure, accountability and recovery services.
 Some recovery houses offer shelter and a sober living environment only, while others have property, visitation and employment restrictions and treatment requirements.
 Each recovery residence has a different level of support, and learning about their culture and services will help you choose the right one.

 We bridge the gap between acute treatment or incarceration and returning home by providing housing, peer support, and referrals to clinical continuing care to help men transition to independent living in long-term recovery.